Skip to main content

 Signs and Symptoms of Testicular Cancer

+Testicular cancer can have several signs and symptoms, but not always.
+Many of these symptoms are more likely to be caused by something other than testicular cancer.
 But if you have any of these signs or symptoms, see your doctor right away.

-Lump or swelling in the testicle
+Lump, swelling, or pain in the testicle

-Most often, the first symptom of testicular cancer is a lump on the testicle, or the testicle becomes swollen or larger.
-(It’s normal for one testicle to be slightly larger than the other, and for one to hang lower than the other.)
-Some testicular tumors might cause pain, but most of the time they don't.
-Men with testicular cancer can also have a feeling of heaviness or aching in the lower belly (abdomen) or scrotum.
+Most often, the first symptom of testicular cancer is a lump on the testicle, or the testicle has become swollen or larger.
+It’s normal for one testicle to be slightly larger than the other, and for one to hang lower than the other.

 Breast growth or soreness